 The primary takeaway from this scenario is that while Total System Costs for Cascade appear to be significantly lower in an electrification scenario, the impact to residential customer bills is alarming.
-At its peak, residential bills in this scenario will go approximately 318%, as opposed to just 80% in base case modeling, while the average annual increase in the electrification scenario is 91% versus only 33% in base case modeling.
-This alarming difference reaffirms the Company's position that any efforts to undertake a dramatic move toward electrification must not be done without a detailed understanding of the regional impact of such a shift of load.
+At its peak, residential bills in this scenario will go up by approximately 960%, while the average annual increase in the electrification scenario is approximately 225%.
+This alarming increase reaffirms the Company's position that any efforts to undertake a dramatic move toward electrification must not be done without a detailed understanding of the regional impact of such a shift of load.
 While Cascade's cost may be lower, this comes at the consequence of a significant load increase to regional electric utilities, with all of the risks associated with the ability to serve such a dramatic influx of customers.
 Additionally, those utilities are presumably already utilizing their lowest cost, lowest risk resources to serve their existing customers.
 The costs to add these new customers may force those utilities to explore higher cost resource for electricity generation and their own emission mitigation.
 This does not even account for the significant cost to customers to replace existing gas units with their electric counterparts, a cost that will need to be accounted for in a regional electrification analysis before any action should be undertaken.